Skip to main content

 Candace Owens speaking at House Judiciary Committee hearing on white nationalism, April 9, 2019.
 (Image from C-SPAN coverage)

-Tuesday’s House Judiciary hearing on the threat posed by violent white nationalist ideology “managed to produce some important insights into the rise of white nationalism,” as journalist David Neiwert noted, but that was in spite of the Republicans’ effort to “make the affair into a partisan circus.”
+Tuesday’s House Judiciary hearing on the threat posed by violent white nationalist ideology “managed to produce some important insights into the rise of white nationalism,” as journalist David Neiwert noted(link is external), but that was in spite of the Republicans’ effort to “make the affair into a partisan circus.”

 Republicans’ lack of seriousness regarding what the FBI calls a “pervasive threat” was evidenced by the GOP’s choice of witnesses.
 The GOP’s star was Turning Point USA’s Candace Owens, who got her start in right-wing punditry as YouTuber “RedPillBlack” and in the media swamps that included Alex Jones’s conspiracy-mongering Infowars.